Joe Jones (Fluxus musician): Move to Europe

 Jones also devised larger orchestra-like installations with his music machines called Solar Orchestras that would perform automatically as the sun came up until the sun went down, powered by solar power.
-In 1988 his works could be seen at the Museum Ludwig in Cologne and in 1992-93 there was a touring exhibition of his work with stops in Helsinki, Nuremberg, Rotterdam and Wuppertal.
+In 1988 his works could be seen at the Museum Ludwig in Cologne and in 1992-93 there was a touring exhibition of his work with stops in Helsinki, Nuremberg, Rotterdam, and Wuppertal.

+Death

+Jones died in Wiesbaden in 1993.